Circulation Policy

 This policy covers the material lending from the Decatur Public Library collection, as well as the guidelines for obtaining a library card.

-The Decatur Public Library supports the greatest possible use of the circulating collection by authorized patrons in good standing.
+The Decatur Public Library supports the greatest possible use of the circulating collection for patrons in good standing.
 The Library is committed to resource sharing at local, state, and national levels as demonstrated by our membership and participation in the Illinois Heartland Library System/SHARE as well as OCLC’s World Share Interlibrary Loan program.

 Getting a Library Card